alexanderganderson/alexanderganderson.github.io/personal.md

 ---
 layout: page
-title: Personal
+title: Outside of Work
 permalink: /personal/
 ---

-Outside my research, I do a variety of things to balance out my life.
+# Exercise
-Here are a couple of my interests that I always enjoy discussing:
+Some of my favorite spots are: the Berkeley fire trails (for a beautiful hike or a *challenging* trail run), the Berkeley RSF (for weight lifting and calisthenics), Yoga to the People (for Vinyasa Yoga), and the Berkeley YWCA (for dance classes)!

-# Physical Health
+# Politics
-I like to eat pretty healthy and exercise regularly.
-These days, I mainly lift weights and hike - there are so many awesome trails in the area!
+While politics has become a dirty word lately, the intended goal is fundamentally about working together to making our lives better.
-In the past I have also been into running.
+I find it valuable to keep up to date about what is going on in the world.

-# Social Justice
+Some of the campaigns that I am most excited about right now are Campaign Zero (policies for ending Police Violence in America) and Justice Democrats (democrats running for office who refuse to take corporate money).

-Once you start to see the ways in which the world treats people unequally for no good reason, there is no going back.
+The unfortunate reality is that many people's lives are difficult for no good reason.
+Once you start to this, there is no going back.
 Thinking about how mistreatment due to gender, race, and class strongly impacts how I see the world.
-Relatedly, I have and continue to engage in a number of activities to attempt to remedy these situations.
-For instance, I seek to promote diversity in the physics department through The Berkeley Compass Project and create an environment free of sexual harassment through The Respect is a Part of Research group.
+See my volunteering page for what I'm doing about it!

 # Education
-Ever since I enjoyed learning, I have been excited about the opportunity to share my experience.
-I have done a variety of forms of mentoring and teaching.
-I've also enjoyed learning about various techniques of being a more effective teacher (and communicator in general).
+Ever since I started learning, I have been excited about the opportunity to share my positive experiences.
+I enjoy mentoring, teaching, and learning how to be a better communicator.